 Disclosure: This post (probably) contains affiliate links.
 If you click on one, I may make a small commission.
 Of course, this will come at no extra cost to you and helps keep this site running.

 One of the more unexpected and enchanting parts of Morocco has to be the mighty Atlas Mountains.
 This mountain range spans much of the country and was a constant feature of the skyline during my Morocco tour.
-On the trip we had driven through Middle Atlas Mountains but hadn’t really spent any real time in them.
+On the trip, we had driven through the Middle Atlas Mountains when going from Fes to the Sahara Desert but hadn’t spent any real time in them.
 That all changed with the village of Aroumd.

 Hike to Aroumd

 Our journey to Aroumd started with the driver dropping us off in Imlil.
 Here we were met by carts and donkeys, who would kindly be taking our bags up for us.
 Soon we began on the trail heading up the valley into a light forest.

 As it was October, the weather was quite cool and we were all wearing a lot warmer gear than one normally associates with Morocco.
 Yes, when you pack for Morocco, you may need to bring cold-weather gear!